 In order to understand verse 33:59, we need to read all other verses about hijab together with this one.
 Especially Noor 24:31 :

 “And tell the believing women to control their gazes and guard their private parts.
 Tell them not to uncover their beauty except what is naturally seen.
-Tell them to put a part of their headscarves onto their chests and not display their beautiful parts except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women, those who they are guardians of, those male attendants that have no sexual desire to women, or children who are not yet aware of the private aspects of women.
+Tell them to put a part of their headscarves onto their chests and not display their beautiful parts except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women attendants, the captives who they are guardians of, the males that have no more sexual desire to women, or children who are not yet aware of the private aspects of women.
 Tell them not to stamp their feet on the ground for their beautiful parts to be noticed.
 Believers!
 Turn to God altogether, so that you may attain what you hope for.”
 (An-Noor 24:31)

 As there is a certain command to wear hijab in this verse, we cannot understand Ahzaab 59 as a comparison in the certainty of this command.